Maxim-91/Sports-competition/README.md

-This application is built using C++ and VCL (Visual Component Library) to manage and analyze data about sports teams.
 The program allows users to input team data, save it to a file, and perform an analysis to find teams with specific characteristics, such as the youngest, shortest, or lightest teams.

 ## Features